ParthDoshi97/Rna-seq_DE_gene_CO_expression/README.md

 4. **Co-expression Analysis**:
    - Perform **WGCNA** to detect gene modules that are co-expressed.
    - Output dendrogram plots and visualize co-expression networks.

-5. **Pathway Enrichment**:
-   - Use **clusterProfiler** to perform KEGG enrichment on differentially expressed genes and co-expressed modules.

 ---

 #### Tools and Technologies: